Breaking Information Cocoons: A Hyperbolic Framework for Balancing Exploration and Exploitation in Recommender Systems: More Experimental Results

 \subsection{Alternative Hyperbolic Message Passing}

-We also explored an alternative message passing strategy by replacing the original hyperbolic graph collaborative filtering mechanism with direct message passing in hyperbolic space, thereby eliminating the need for tangent space projections.
-This variant achieves performance comparable to our primary method, results can be found in Table \ref{tab:alternative}.
+To bypass the need for tangent space projections, we also explored an alternative message passing strategy by replacing the original hyperbolic graph collaborative filtering mechanism with direct message passing in hyperbolic space.
+This variant achieves performance comparable to our primary method, results can be found in Table~\ref{tab:alternative}.
 These findings suggest that direct message passing in hyperbolic space is not only a viable alternative but could also serve as a complementary component within our framework, potentially offering additional flexibility for future extensions.
+This also underscores the capability of hyperbolic geometries to preserve complex relational hierarchies without relying on Euclidean approximations.